-Upon satisfactory completion of this course, students will be able to: Outcome 1 Read works of English literature spanning from the late Eighteenth Century through the present, and form a coherent narrative of the development of this literature across genres and literary historical periods.
+Upon satisfactory completion of this course, students will be able to: Outcome 1 Read works of English literature through the Eighteenth Century, and form a coherent narrative of the development of this literature across genres and literary historical periods.
 Outcome 2 Compose analytic essays on the assigned literature, employing strong close-reading and essay-writing skills.
 Outcome 3 Convincingly expound on the relationship between English literary history and the literature of other national contexts (e.g., American literature).